grey-lovelace/advent-of-code-2022/README.md

-# AOC Kotlin Template
+# AOC Kotlin 2022

-A template for doing Advent of Code in Kotlin!
+2022 Advent of code using the [Kotlin AOC Template](https://github.com/grey-lovelace/advent-of-code-template-kotlin)

+# From Template
 Using Kotlin scripts (.kts) files are a little less verbose, but it makes it much harder to integrate with IDE intellisense.
 This setup makes that work.

 To run a day, simply run: `./gradlew run --args="{spaceDelimittedDayNumbers}"`